odan/slim4-skeleton/docs/testing.md

 # Testing

+The test directory is: `tests/`

-All tests are located in the `tests/` folder.
-To start the unit test run:
+To start the unit test, run:

 ``` bash
 $ composer test